BBVA/Overlord/overview.draft.md

 types provided by the current avaliable functions.

 It also needs to interpretate additional constraints on the program.
 Sometimes you need to use an specific function (a technical implementation/solution) on your context to provide a correct test.
-This implies to generate several queries.

 ## Solution architecture

 The task is to retrieve all the available information about the Rule in order to assemble the correct question for the function finder.

-It will uses the other pieces of software to provide an interactive Rule builder to the final user.
+It will use the other overlord components to provide an interactive Rule builder for each overlord user.

-To grant a viable result of the function finder, this software must reduce the query space at maximum.
-Keep in mind that this problem grows quickly to a complete NP problem.
+To ensure a viable result of the function finder, this software must reduce the query space at maximum, providing an filtered collection of functions to the function finder.

 # Function Finder

 ## Input - Output
-Program Query, filtered collection of functions, all available functions -> Program Gap (Functions or Types) Hint or Final Program
+Program Orchestration Scaffold, filtered collection of functions, all available functions -> Program Gap (Functions or Types) Hint or the Final Program

 ## Funcitonal Description
-Most of the time the Function Finder will provide several valid composed programs.
+Usually the Function Finder will provide several valid candidate programs.
 In the current state of the solution we involve the user to choose if there are several proposals.
 Most of the time more parametrization will lead you to a single Program solution, so it's expected to be executed from Rule Parametrizer and iterated to refine an adecuate solution to your Risks requirements.

-TODO: Review paragraph (The secure nature of Overlord tend to involve the human in the loop because the current limitations of machines understanding security requirements like Trustness of the current check.
-It's not the same trust on a configuration check than on a hack tool scan.)

 ## Implementations Problems
-Search through all avaliable functions can lead us into a complete NP problem (TODO: check literature).
+Search through all avaliable functions can lead us into a complete NP problem.
 If you think about it it's the same problem as the salesman travel problem.
-TODO (link to the papers)

 ## Solution architecture
 Using the state of art software sintesis techniques you can compute a valid program using an infinite-like ammount of functions.

 There is some papers talking about this, like [this one](https://cseweb.ucsd.edu/~npolikarpova/publications/icfp22.pdf).
-Please be aware that this paper requieres some knowledge about functional programming and Theory of computation.
+Please be aware that to read this paper will requiere some knowledge about program synthesis, e-graphs, Haskell and type systems.
+But it's not requiered to use Overlord solution, this is the engine under the hood.

 # Rule Result Signer